21 Job Interview Tips: How to Make a Great ImpressionNovember 23, 2020

 When the interview is over, give yourself the best chances of moving forward by doing the following:

-- Send a personalized thank you letter after the interview.
-Send personalized thank you notes to each interviewer.
+21. Send a personalized thank you letter after the interview.
 Ask for the business card of each person you speak with during the interview process so that you can follow up individually with a separate thank you email.
 If you interviewed in the morning, send your follow-up emails the same day.
 If you interviewed in the afternoon, the next morning is fine.
-Make certain that each each email is distinct from the others, using the notes you took during the conversations.
+Make certain that each email is distinct from the others, using the notes you took during the conversations.